stefalda/localized-strings/README.md

   {
     en: {
       score: "Score",
-      time: "Time"
+      time: "Time",
-    }
     },
+  },
   {
     customLanguageInterface: () => {
       return platform.device.language;
-    }
-  }
+    },
+  },
 );
 ```

 ## Pseudo Helper

-Sometimes you have already a lot of text string in your project and starts to implement a language component.
-Using Pseudo during this phase can help to speed up finding what is done and not.
+Sometimes you have already a lot of text string in your project and starts to
+implement a language component.
+Using Pseudo during this phase can help to speed
+up finding what is done and not.

 In constructor you can enable